thomas-fossati/draft-ietf-rats-daa/draft-ietf-rats-daa.md

 Two protocols as described in {{DAA}} are illustrated: the Join Protocol and the DAA-Signing Protocol.
 This section specifies the mapping of the protocol entity DAA Issuer described in {{DAA}} as an actor in the Join Protocol as well as an actor in the corresponding DAA-Signing Protocol to roles specified in the RATS Architecture.

 In the Join Protocol, the protocol entity DAA Issuer takes on the RATS roles of Verifier and associated Relying Party.
-The mapping is illustrated in Figure {{join-mapping}}.
+The mapping is illustrated in {{join-mapping}}.

 ~~~~ aasvg
     .--------.     .---------.       .--------.       .-------------.